mgorny/articles/the-ultimate-guide-to-eapi-7.rst

 routines with a friendly usage resembling the shell ``test`` builtin.

-To provide some real-life testing, ``eapi7-ver.eclass`` was written whose purpose is to provide the reference implementations of the new functions for existing EAPIs.
+To provide some real-life testing, ``eapi7-ver.eclass`` was written providing the reference implementation for previous EAPIs.

 Version strings (for manipulation)